whirlybloke/extract_images/README.md

 ## Overview

 This project offers scripts for extracting images from video files across multiple operating systems.
 It includes a Bash script (`extract_images.sh`) for macOS and Linux users, and a CMD line script (`extract_images.cmd`) for Windows users.
-These scripts automate the process of extracting images from video files, allowing for customization of quality and frame rate.
+These scripts automate the process of extracting images from video files, allowing for customization of quality and extraction interval.

 ## Installation Requirements